Leonardo-Boss/suckless-site/tools.suckless.org/farbfeld/index.md

 of a format in a few sentences.

 NetPBM's big vice is that it has originally been developed to be hand-written and passed around as plain text.
-Handling optional comments in the header, base 10 ASCII width and height values, arbitrary whitespace inside the data and out-of-band image size and color depth is too painful for the sane user.
+A binary format exists, but still handling optional comments in the header, base 10 ASCII width and height values, arbitrary whitespace inside the data and out-of-band image size and color depth is too painful for the sane user.

 Judging from the usage of the format considering how long it's been around, it's no surprise it never really took off.